PDob02/Group_Project_May_2022/README.md

 1. https://www.the-numbers.com/market/

 ### Source of our data

-The data was originally web scraped from the IMDb website.
-IMDb is website that a database online that contains information related to movies, tv series, video games, as well as streaming content online.
-The dataset was found on [Kaggle](https://www.kaggle.com/datasets/danielgrijalvas/movies).
+[Kaggle](https://www.kaggle.com/datasets/danielgrijalvas/movies).
+This dataset was originally web scraped from the IMDb website.
+IMDb is an online database that contains information related to movies, tv series, video games, as well as streaming content.